benweier/PresetCommand/readme.md

 `description`: *Required*.
 A short description of the preset for your own organisation.

-`settings`: *Required*.
+`settings`: *Optional*.
 An object containing one or more `key: value` pairs that the preset will save when activated.

+`run`: *Optional*.
+An array containing one or more Sublime Text commands (packaged or plugin) to execute.
+Arguments not yet supported.

 `file`: *Optional*.
 Defaults to `Preferences.sublime-settings`.
 Specify a filename to target a plugin settings file such as `Package Control.sublime-settings`, `Emmet.sublime-settings`, or any `.sublime-settings` file in your `User/` directory.

-# Examples
+# Settings Examples
 Preset Command includes a pretty simple default preset to get you started.

 ```json